 Learn google key words

-What is SEO?
+SEO: What is it?
 (SearchEngineLand)

 What is SEO?
 (SearchEngineWatch)

-Big list of editing tools and resources by SPA –
+Editing tools and resources by SPA

-Intelligent Editing (Proof-reading software)
+Intelligent Editing (proof-reading software)

-AutoCrit (manuscript editing tool)
+AutoCrit (manuscript editing)

-Smart Edit (for novels and short-stories)
+Smart Edit (for novels and stories)

 After The Deadline (proofreading software)